Active Topology Inference using Network Coding: Inferring Directed Acyclic Graphs (DAGs)

 \subsubsection{Merging 2-by-2's into a 2-by-N}

 In this section, we infer a 2-by-N without prior knowledge of any 1-by-N. Inference under this relaxed assumption is enabled by our exact knowledge of 2-by-2's and was not possible before \cite{journal, merging}.
-We first send probes over the 2-by-N and then we merge all $\binom{N}{2}$ 2-by-2 components, as described next.
+We first send probes over the 2-by-N and then merge all $\binom{N}{2}$ 2-by-2's, as described next.

 \begin{example} We first consider all shared (type 1) 2-by-2 components and assign them the minimum number of branching and joining points required.
 For example in Fig. \ref{fig-abileneTopology}, $B_{1,2}, B_{3,4}$ and $J_1=J_2, J_3=J_4=J_5=J_6=J_7=J_8=J_9$ are identified in this step.
 Second, we consider all non-shared 2-by-2 topologies (of type 2, 3, or 4).
-We use the information about the locations of the branching and joining points in each type to: (1) add the minimum number of branching points required to the ones already identified from the shared pairs; and (2) assign joining points to those receivers that have not been already assigned one.
+We use the information about the locations of the branching and joining points in each type to: (i) add the minimum number of branching points required to the ones already identified from the shared pairs; and (ii) assign joining points to those receivers that have not been already assigned one.
 In the example of Fig.~\ref{fig-abileneTopology}, an additional branching point $B_{1,3}$ is required, which is connected to both joining points $J_1=J_2$ and $J_3=J_4=J_5=J_6=J_7=J_8=J_9$, to satisfy the 2-by-2's of type 4 between the two shared groups.
-No additional joining point is required in this example. {$\blacksquare$} \end{example}
+No additional joining point is required in this example. \end{example}

-This approach identifies the locations of all joining points, between the $S_1$ and $S_2$ 1-by-N topologies, but does not identify all the branching points in the $S_1$ tree topology.
+This approach identifies the locations of all joining points, between the $S_1$ and $S_2$ 1-by-N topologies, but it does not identify all the branching points in the $S_1$ tree topology.
 Only the ``minimum'' $S_1$ topology is identified, {\em i.e.,} the tree made by the ``necessary'' branching points.
 We define as ``necessary'' branching points the ones located below a joining point of $S_1$ and $S_2$ in the 2-by-N. An ``unnecessary'' branching point is the child of another branching point with no joining point in between.
-This approach does not identify $B_{4,5}, B_{6,7}, B_{6,9}$, and directly connects their children ($R_4, R_5, R_6, R_7, R_8, R_9$) to the upstream branching point ($B_{3,4}$).
+For example in Fig. \ref{fig-abileneTopology}, this approach does not identify $B_{4,5}, B_{6,7}, B_{6,9}$, and directly connects their children ($R_4, R_5, R_6, R_7, R_8, R_9$) to the upstream branching point ($B_{3,4}$).